jmt329/PitchShifter/README.md

 Figure 12: On the left the shifted output shows the discontinuities resulting from the averaging the circular buffers.
 On the right we tested different filters and combinations resulting in our choice to use a Butterworth filter
 </p>

+As described in earlier sections, the final design enables the user to modify the output voice pitch by up to one octave in either direction.
+Additionally, the user can select the delta modulation mode, which automatically varies delta between [0.5,1.5], and vary the modulation period between 0.5s to 2s.
+These actions can be performed independently for each speaker.
+As seen in the images in the software development section, the GUI is extremely intuitive and user-friendly, facilitating the usability of our design.

+User safety is not an issue for this project, since the user need only use the mouse to click on the screen and hold the microphone close to their face while speaking.
+To prevent audio feedback, we use a microphone that has a long enough cord such that the user can easily remain at a large enough distance from the speakers to avoid these undesirable effects.
+Furthermore, we did not experience any interference issues while working on this project since the microphone needed to be held fairly close to the user in order to receive the audio input.

-Finally, the video below contains a demo of the real-time pitch shifting effects performed by the final hardware design.
+The video below contains a demo of the real-time pitch shifting effects performed by the final hardware design.

 [video on YouTube](https://youtu.be/VeT4ikeRbic)